ricgreen1/Igby/README.md

 :white_check_mark: **redirector_cleaner_S** - This module will automatically fix up redirectors.

+:white_check_mark: **orphaned_external_files_report_R** - This module will identify external actor files that are orphaned because their corresponding world asset no longer exists.

 (There are lots of useful modules planned so stay tuned!)

 ## Report Sample